Last updated on August 8th, 2019 at 02:34 pm

-For those of you who have the need to shop for souvenir, don’t look anywhere else.
-Lotte Mart might just be a familiar name to some of you, that’s because it’s an international supermarket.
+For those of you who have the need to shop for souvenir with air con, then Lotte Mart is for you.
+Lotte Mart might just be a familiar name to some of you, that’s because it’s a Korean brand supermarket.
 But that doesn’t stop it from selling local produce.
 Here, you can find rice spring roll paper, dried fruit, coffee products, tea etc.; in fact, it’s where all the Korean tourists come to do their souvenir shop.
 There’s also a currency exchange service for those who have insufficient funds.
 You won’t find an easy place to exchange anywhere else.

 Address: 6, Nại Nam, Phường Hòa Cường Bắc, Hải Châu, Đà Nẵng, Vietnam

 To be 100% honest, Han Market doesn’t stand out among the hundreds of markets that I’ve been to in the past.
 However, those of you who find the tailoring too expensive in Hoi An would be sure to find a myriad of choices and cheaper services here.

 It is situated in the downtown area of Danang, and therefore within walking distance from the Church, Han River, and various street food stores.
 So it’s worth a visit if you are in the area.

 Address: 119 Trần Phú, Hải Châu 1, Hải Châu, Đà Nẵng, Vietnam

 Still too touristy?
 Then head further west to Con Market – which sells pretty much the same thing as Han Market but local-orientated.
 Goods from each stall spilled into the narrow walkways with shop assistants gathering in huddle to chat among themselves.
 It can be quite hot and not necessarily fruitful for the average buyer given its chaotic structure.